gabriel-augg/atividades-pda/readme.md

 # Atividades

-Aqui nesse repositório eu coloco todas as atividades realizas durante as aulas no Programadores do Amanhã.
+Aqui nesse repositório eu coloco todas as atividades realizadas durante as aulas no Programadores do Amanhã.